 This week we are celebrating National Apprenticeship Week 2016, so we wanted to share with you an article published in current issue of IMI Magazine about our Autotech’s Academy ambition.
-Please read it below or upload a .pdf version.
+Please read it below or download a pdf version.

 AUTOTECH’S APPRENTICE AMBITION